This site uses cookies to store information on your computer. I'm fine with this Cookie information

 About STI Testing

 If you think you have an STI, the earlier you’re tested the sooner you can be treated if needed.
 You can find out more about getting an STI test and common STIs on our testing page.
-You can book an express test online at a time and location that works for you or you can attend a community drop-in sexual health screening at The Pipeworks and Riding Rooms.
+You can book an express test online at a time and location that works for you or you can attend a community drop-in sexual health screening at The Pipeworks.
 Further details here.

 If you think you have symptoms or questions about your sexual health, and have not already done so, please call 0141 211 8130.
 The line is open Mondays to Fridays from 8.45am - 4.15pm, except public holidays.